 - PAWS: It lasts for up to twenty-four months after the previous dosage.
 The acute symptoms are not experienced at this stage.
 The person may have mood swings, poor concentration, insomnia, agitation, depression, anxiety, drug dreams, and cravings.
 The person is likely to experience environmental triggers that may make them relapse.

-Medication-assisted treatment (MAT) aids in controlling long-term issues that surround opiate withdrawal-like drug cravings.
+Medication-assisted treatment (MAT) is popular across the nation from opiate detox West Palm Beach to Carmel, Indiana.
+It aids in controlling long-term issues that surround opiate withdrawal-like drug cravings.
 At our drug rehabs Carmel centers a doctor will tapper down the dosage until the patient achieves full-time recovery from the acute withdrawal symptoms.
 The medications are prescribed to patients who are still undergoing the inpatient rehab center.
 The common medications administered in opiate detox include –

 - Clonidine: This is the main medication prescribed to suppress the withdrawal symptoms of the opiates.
 They also treat high blood pressure.
 It aids in the reduction of the symptoms of stress and anxiety.
 It is administered as a skin patch or an oral tablet.
 Unlike most opioid painkillers, it does not cause euphoric feelings.
 This makes it easier for the person who is using it to discontinue use of the drug when the symptoms stop.